tmaestrini/easyProvisioning/README.md

       Provisioning Parameters: # optional; gives the possibility to set list template parameters that are used within the provisioning template (must be defined!)
         # ParameterName1: ParameterOne
         # ParameterName2: ParameterTwo
+      SharingCapability: # optional; set to 'Disabled', 'ExistingExternalUserSharingOnly', 'ExternalUserAndGuestSharing' or 'ExternalUserSharingOnly'
+      DisableCompanyWideSharingLinks: # optional; set to False (default) or True

       # the content structure (aka assets) of your site
       Content: